achtungsoftware/SwiftPlus/README.md

 # SwiftPlus
 SwiftPlus is made to have a package which contains everyday use extensions, functions and helper classes.

-# Documentation
-You can find the documentation [here](https://knoggl.github.io/SwiftPlus/).
-Build the documentation with [jazzy](https://github.com/realm/jazzy)

 # Swift Package Manager
 Get this package with the Swift Package Manager
 ```swift